flaskbb/flaskbb/docs/theming.rst

 Templates
 ~~~~~~~~~

-`Flask`_ and therefore also FlaskBB uses the `Jinja2`_ template engine,
+`Flask`_ and therefore also FlaskBB uses the `Jinja2`_ templating engine,
 so you should read `its documentation <http://jinja.pocoo.org/docs/templates>`_
 to learn about the actual syntax of the templates.

 All templates are by default loaded from FlaskBB's ``templates/`` folder.
 In
-order to create your theme, you have to create a ``templates/`` folder in your
+order to create your own theme, you have to create a ``templates/`` folder in
-themes directory and preferably copy the ``layout.html`` file from FlaskBBs
+your themes directory and optionally also copy the ``layout.html`` file from
-template folder over to yours.
-This ``layout.html`` file is your starting
+FlaskBB's template folder over to yours.
+This ``layout.html`` file is your
-point.
-Every template is will extend it.
+starting point.
+Every template will extend it.
 If you want to overwrite other
 templates, just copy them over from the templates folder and modify them
 to your liking.

-Each template loaded will have a global function named `theme`
+Each loaded template will have a global function named `theme`
 available to look up the theme's templates.
 For example, if you want to
 extend, import, or include another template from your theme, you can use
 ``theme(template_name)``, like this: